Coronavirus Disease 2019 (COVID-19)

 How are COVID-19 infections diagnosed?

 Two types of viral tests are used to diagnose a current COVID-19 infection.
-A molecular test (also called RT-PCR) is used to detect the genetic material that makes up the virus.
+A molecular test (also called RT-PCR) is used to detect genetic material from the virus.
 An antigen test is used to find specific proteins that are found on the surface of the virus.
+Antigen tests are available over-the-counter for at home use.
 Both types of tests can determine if you have an active COVID-19 infection.
 Molecular and antigen tests are usually performed by taking samples from the nose using long swabs.
 Your healthcare provider may determine whether to conduct tests for the virus based on your signs and symptoms, whether you have had close contact with an infected person, if you have a condition that puts you at higher risk for severe illness, or if you are going to have a medical procedure.
 Tests can be performed in a laboratory, at a testing site, or in your own home.

 What treatments are available for COVID-19?

-Currently, three medications are either authorized or approved by the U.S. Food and Drug Administration (FDA) for the treatment of COVID-19.
-People who have been diagnosed with mild to moderate COVID-19 and are at higher risk for severe illness should contact their healthcare provider right away to see if they are eligible for treatment.
+Currently, three medications are either authorized or approved by the U.S. Food and Drug Administration (FDA) for the treatment of COVID-19: Paxlovid, Veklury, and Lagevrio.
+People who have been diagnosed with mild to moderate COVID-19 and are at higher risk for severe illness should contact a healthcare provider right away to see if they are eligible for treatment.
 Treatment must be started within the first few days of illness to be effective.

 How can COVID-19 infection be prevented?